iq-motion-control/iq-module-communication-doc/docs/clients/power_safety.rst

 Power Safety
 -------------

 The Power Safety protects the motor by checking various parameters in the motor, such as voltage and current, to make sure the values are within a specific range.
-If the values are above or below the thresholds, the motor will coast and locked down to prevent any commands from being processed.
+If the values are above or below the thresholds, the motor will coast and lock down to prevent any commands from being processed.
+The motor will unlock once the parameters are back within the thresholds.

 Arduino
 ~~~~~~~